PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 * app start hook
 * event driven architecture (so components can communicate to eachother, examples given)
 * default nav, loader, header, footer, modal and pages that can be removed or altered
+* loader with a logic stack (see comments in code)
+* modal is event driven and contains templates
 * all code files are well commented

 ## Management